minkoma/minkoma.io/index.md

 * Producing compelling video content through multiple channels to give alumni, students, parents, and supporters an “inside-look” at UC San Diego's rich campus life, helping to educate the UC San Diego community about the impact and importance of giving, and inspire philanthropic giving.
 * Participate in all aspects of video production to produce a steady stream of video projects, including scripting, storyboarding, filming, editing individual and/or team videos.
 * Develop fundraising initiatives to qualify, identify, and solicit special gift prospects with an emphasis on $1,000 to $25,000.
 Raised an impressive $1,593,858 in donations during [2023 UCSD's Day of Caring](https://ucare.ucsd.edu/pages/home-2308).
-* Manage the school [official Instagram account](https://www.instagram.com/ucsdstorytellers) on Sprout Social, posting video content, monitor and analyze data.
+* Manage the school's official [Instagram account](https://www.instagram.com/ucsdstorytellers) using Sprout Social, posting video content, monitor and analyze data.

 **MARKETING ASSOCIATE & CAMPUS AMBASSADOR**<br>
 [Goodhunt](https://www.goodhunt.com/gh-page/home#about) | Oct.
 2023  – Jan.
 2024